sigle/docs/docs/Start writing/Rich text.md

 ### Lists

-Add a bulleted or a numbered list like this:
+Add a bulleted or a numbered list:

 ![Introduction illustration](/img/illustrations/lists.gif)